+Neutralize spill residue with sodium bicarbonate or other neutralizer appropriate for acidic materials.
 Decontaminate the area thoroughly.
+Test spill area for complete neutralization with litmus paper.
 Place all spill residue in a double plastic bag or other containment and seal.
 Do not mix with wastes from other materials.
 Do not allow spill to contaminate waterways.
 Dispose of in accordance with applicable Federal, State, and local procedures (see Section 13, Disposal Considerations).
 For spills on water, contain, minimize dispersion and collect.
 Dispose of recovered material and report spill per regulatory requirements.